anshuldani/Min-Max-and-Alpha-Beta-Pruning-Tic-Tac-Toe/README.md

 MODE: 1 = Human vs Computer, 2 = Computer vs Computer

 Game Details
 The 3x3 board is represented using positions 1 to 9.
-The user is prompted for moves and the program validates inputs.
-On computer moves, it prints the selected move and number of nodes generated.
+The user is prompted for moves, and the program validates inputs.
+On computer moves, it prints the selected move and the number of nodes generated.

 Experimental Results
-Nine games were run with each human first move.
+Nine games were run with each human's first move.
 The number of nodes expanded by each algorithm was recorded.
 | Move | MiniMax Nodes | Alpha-Beta Nodes |
 |------|----------------|-------------------|